 Finally, the United States and Europe should expand and deepen transatlantic technology cooperation.83 China has made clear its intention to compete with the United States, Europe, and other advanced economies in technological innovation.
-A Fourth Industrial Revolution is underway, a revolution characterized by disruptive technological advances in fields as diverse as artificial intelligence (AI), big data, fifthsixth-generation biotechnology, technologies, nanotechnology, robotics, the Internet of Things (IoT), and quantum computing.
-84 Breakthroughs in these areas will potentially reshape the global balance of power-a development that has not escaped Xi's notice.
-Observing "A new round of scientific and technological revolution and industrial transformation, such as artificial intelligence, big data, quantum information, and biotechnology, is gathering strength," he has argued, "We must seize this major opportunity to promote leapfrog development," allowing China to become a global technology leader.85
+A Fourth Industrial Revolution is underway, a revolution characterized by disruptive technological advances in fields as diverse as artificial intelligence (AI), big data, fifthand sixth-generation wireless biotechnology, technologies, nanotechnology, robotics, the Internet of Things (IoT), and quantum computing.84 Breakthroughs in these areas will transatlantic trade tensions ramp up," Politico, Oct.
+17, 2022, potentially reshape the global balance of power-adevelopment that has not escaped Xi's notice.
+"A new round of scientific and Observing technological revolution and industrial transformation, such as artificial intelligence, big data, quantum information, and biotechnology, is gathering strength," he has argued, "We must seize this major opportunity to promote leapfrog development," allowing China to become a global technology leader.85